aerialviews007/klipper/docs/Config_Reference.md

 #   moves the bed in radians (for example, a 1.8 degree stepper with
 #   16 micro-steps would be 2 * pi * (1.8 / 360) / 16 == 0.001963495).
 #   This parameter must be provided.
+max_z_velocity:
+#   This sets the maximum velocity (in mm/s) of movement along the z
+#   axis.
+This setting can be used to restrict the maximum speed of
+#   the z stepper motor.
+The default is to use max_velocity for
+#   max_z_velocity.
+max_z_accel:
+#   This sets the maximum acceleration (in mm/s^2) of movement along
+#   the z axis.
+It limits the acceleration of the z stepper motor.
+The
+#   default is to use max_accel for max_z_accel.

 # The stepper_arm section is used to describe the stepper controlling
 # the carriage on the arm.